Venue hire

 St Vincent’s Makin Westmoreland Sapphire organ, installed in July 2021.

-The Undercroft below the church is seen here prepared for a talk during the Edinburgh Festival of the Sacred Arts in August 2021.
+The Undercroft below the church is seen here prepared for a talk during the Edinburgh Festival of the Sacred Arts.
 Beyond can be seen a photographic exhibition.

-In recent years the Undercroft has also been used as an artist’s studio and exhibition area, a covid-testing station, orchestra rehearsal space, for parties and gatherings and for some screen acting courses.
+In recent years the Undercroft has also been used as an artist’s studio and exhibition area, a covid-testing station, dining room for film crews working nearby, orchestra rehearsal space, for parties and gatherings and for screen acting courses.

 A gathering in the Undercroft following a Scottish Heraldry Society church service.
 The lighting has since been upgraded.